Skip to content Skip to sidebar Skip to footer

 • Sealer application.

 The sealer is layered on the stain to protect the stain and to build the film layer.
 The first sealer is needed to protect the stain as preparation for the glaze application.
-Apply the sealer by spray wet coat overall.
-Let the sealer dry and sand the sealer to make smooth surface.
-Use the #280 or #320 grade stearate sandpaper and sand to the entire surface of sealer coat.
-Make sure we get the smooth surface at the overall surface.
-The rough surfaces will absorb more glaze and make dark or blotchy color.
+Apply the sealer by spray-wet coat to the overall surface.
+Let the sealer dry and sand the sealer to make a smooth surface.
+Use the #280 or #320 grade stearate sandpaper and sand to the entire surface of the sealer coat.
+Make sure you have a smooth surface on the overall surface at this stage.
+The rough surfaces will absorb more glaze and make dark or blotchy colors.

 • Glaze application